vuestorefront/shopware-pwa/docs/landing/cookbook/README.md

    ![using-own-theme](../../assets/yarn_dev_custom_theme.png)

-   > notice that there is a `Using theme` information above the Nuxt.js output.
+   > notice that there is a `Using theme` information above the Nuxt.js output - it points your custom theme now.

 ## How to install and register a nuxt plugin <a id="no7"></a>